 Staff who are eligible are members of the defined benefit National Health Service Superannuation Scheme for Scotland.
 This is a multi-employer defined benefit scheme.
 The Hospice is unable to identify its share of the underlying assets and liabilities in the scheme on a consistent and reasonable basis and hence this is accounted for as though a defined contribution scheme.
-The Hospice contributed 14.9% of an employee's basic salary and enhancements which will result in an annual commitment of approximately £221,000 at year-end rates and membership (2020 £210,000).
+The Hospice contributed 14.9% of an employee's basic salary and enhancements which will result in an annual commitment of approximately £205,000 at year-end rates and membership (2021 £221,000).
 Employer contribution rates under this scheme increased to 20.9% from April 2019.

 The group operates a defined contribution group personal pension plan under arrangements with an independent insurance company.
-The company contributed between 3.6% and 13.5% of an employee's basic salary, resulting in an annual commitment of approximately £155,000 at year-end rates and membership (2020 £150,000).
+The company contributed between 3.6% and 13.5% of an employee's basic salary, resulting in an annual commitment of approximately £162,750 at year end rates and membership (2021 £155,000).
 Effective minimum rates of employer contribution increased to 3.6% from April 2019.
+At the balance sheet date, there were outstanding contributions of £20,493 (2021 £37,930).